lettenj61/g8js/README.md

 Clone this repository and copy files in `dist` folder to where you like.

 In windows, `g8js.cmd` is your launcher.
-For linux `g8js` is the one.
+For mac/linux `g8js` is the one.

 ## Usage